 Mechanical ventilation was initially conceived as symptomatic treatment for pump failure.
 The failing muscular pump is assisted or substituted by an external pump.
 Because of technological limitations in the early days, substitution was the only choice.
 Today, technological advances allow mechanical ventilators to be used as sophisticated assistants of the respiratory pump.
 Positive pressure ventilation can also be very effective in primary lung failure.
 The safe management of mechanical ventilation requires precise information about altered respiratory mechanics in the individual patient, in order to tailor a strategy that protects the respiratory system from further damage (ventilator associated lung injury - VALI), and provide an environment that promotes lung healing.
-In the most severe cases with extreme mechanical derangements, these objectives can be difficult to achieved1.
+In the most severe cases with extreme mechanical derangements, these objectives can be difficult to achieved.

 Selection of mode is based on the clinician's familiarity, experience and the institutional preferences.
-Some modes guarantee a constant volume (volume-targeted or volume controlled) with each machine breath, whereas other modes guarantee a constant pressure (pressure-targeted or pressure-controlled)2.
+Some modes guarantee a constant volume (volume-targeted or volume controlled) with each machine breath, whereas other modes guarantee a constant pressure (pressure-targeted or pressure-controlled).

 In less severe cases, when there is no independent indication for intubation, the initial support can be performed with pressure support ventilation (PSV) delivered by mask.
 In more severe cases and when mask ventilation fails, intubation is necessary and support will be initiated with volume controlled ventilation (VCV) or pressure controlled ventilation (PCV).
 The traditional initiation with VCV is not essential.
-When mask ventilation is successful, maintenance involves continuous or intermittent PSV by mask3.
+When mask ventilation is successful, maintenance involves continuous or intermittent PSV by mask.

 Invasive mechanical ventilation is used routinely in ICUs to treat acute respiratory failure.
 Although this treatment is essential for survival, it has a major disadvantage: the passive state of the respiratory muscles under mechanical ventilation leads to rapid atrophy of the diaphragmatic muscle fibers, which reduces the diaphragm's ability to generate force.
-This condition is termed 'ventilator induced diaphragmatic dysfunction'4.
-The onset of ventilator-induced diaphragmatic dysfunction is rapid, with the atrophy starting to occur within hours of commencing mechanical ventilation5.
-This atrophy is caused by an imbalance between protein synthesis and proteolysis, and is accompanied by a remodeling of the diaphragmatic muscle tissue 6.
-Furthermore, the contractility of the muscle decreases, reducing the efficiency of the surface area of muscular fibers in the diaphragm for the same size of action potential7.
-These changes lead to a large reduction in the duration of mechanical ventilation 8.
-It is therefore generally accepted that ventilator induced diaphragmatic dysfunction duration and increased risk of mortality in the ICU 9.
+This condition is termed 'ventilator induced diaphragmatic dysfunction'.
+The onset of ventilator-induced diaphragmatic dysfunction is rapid, with the atrophy starting to occur within hours of commencing mechanical ventilation.
+This atrophy is caused by an imbalance between protein synthesis and proteolysis, and is accompanied by a remodeling of the diaphragmatic muscle tissue.
+Furthermore, the contractility of the muscle decreases, reducing the efficiency of the surface area of muscular fibers in the diaphragm for the same size of action potential.
+These changes lead to a large reduction in the inspiratory pressure generated by the diaphragm.
+Moreover, the extent of the changes is correlated to the duration of mechanical ventilation.
+It is therefore generally accepted that ventilator induced diaphragmatic dysfunction contributes to poorer outcomes such as delay in weaning from mechanical ventilation and increased risk of mortality in the ICU.

 Chest physical therapy is used in the intensive care unit (ICU) to minimize pulmonary secretion retention, to maximize oxygenation and to re-expand atelectatic lung segments.
-The treatment techniques used in the ICU are postural drainage, percussion, vibration, limb exercises and continuous passive motion (CPM), coughing, suctioning, breathing exercises, patient mobilization and manual lung inflation 10.
+The treatment techniques used in the ICU are postural drainage, percussion, vibration, limb exercises and continuous passive motion (CPM), coughing, suctioning, breathing exercises, patient mobilization and manual lung inflation .
 Stretching of respiratory muscles, myofascial release, and soft tissue massage are included in what is known as thoracic manual therapy.
-The aim of most of these techniques is to increase movement in the rib cage and the spine in order to improve lung function and circulation 11.
+The aim of most of these techniques is to increase movement in the rib cage and the spine in order to improve lung function and circulation .

 The diaphragm is recognized as the primary muscle of respiration that plays an important role in breathing and physiological regulation.
-Dysfunction of the diaphragm can cause poor breathing patterns, disrupt physiological balance, and have detrimental effects on the interrelation among body systems 12.
+Dysfunction of the diaphragm can cause poor breathing patterns, disrupt physiological balance, and have detrimental effects on the interrelation among body systems .